How to Wash Pillowcases: Full Guide

 How to Wash Pillowcases

-Washing pillowcases is easier than you think — in fact, you can generally get it done in less than an hour!
+Washing pillowcases is easier than you think โ in fact, you can generally get it done in less than an hour!

-Simply follow the steps below.
+Simply follow the steps below on how to wash pillowcases.

 Preparing Your Pillowcases for Washing